-Operational Risk is a Level 1 Risk Type on DB Group's Risk Type Taxonomy and together with Reputational Risk, it forms Non-Financial Risk.
-The ORMF is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and mitigate DB Group's operational risks according to regulatory and industry established definition of Operational Risk ("OR").
-It applied to the operational sub-risk types (Level 3 and 4) on a more granular level and enabled the Bank to aggregate and monitors its Operational Risk Profile.
-The ORMF is complemented by the operational sub-risk type frameworks, risk management, control standards, and tools set up by the respective RTCs (2nd LoD) for the operational sub-risk types they control.
+Operational risk is a risk type on the Group's Risk Type Taxonomy.
+Together with Reputational Risk it forms Non-Financial risk.
+The Operational Risk Management Framework is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and mitigate Deutsche Bank Group's operational risks according to regulatory and industry-established definition of operational risk.
+It applies to the operational sub-risk types on a more granular level and enables the bank to aggregate and monitor its operational risk profile.
 These operational sub-risk types are controlled by various infrastructure functions and include the following:

-- The Compliance department performs an independent 2nd level control function that protects the Bank's license to operate by promoting and enforcing compliance with the law and driving a culture of compliance and ethical conduct in the Bank.
-The Compliance department assists the business divisions and works with other infrastructure functions and regulators to establish and maintain a risk-based approach to the management of the Bank's compliance risks in accordance with the Bank's risk appetite and to help the Bank detect, mitigate and prevent breaches of laws and regulations.
-The Compliance department performs the following principal activities: the identification, assessment, mitigation, monitoring and reporting on compliance risk; performs second level controls; assist the Regulatory Management team with regulatory engagement.
-The results of these assessments and controls are regularly reported to the Group Management Board and Supervisory Board. - Financial crime risks are managed by the Anti-Financial Crime ("AFC") function via maintenance and development of a dedicated program.
-The AFC program is based on regulatory and supervisory requirements.
-AFC has defined roles and responsibilities and established dedicated functions for the identification and management of financial crime risks resulting from money laundering, terrorism financing, compliance with sanctions and embargoes, the facilitation of tax evasion as well as other criminal activities including fraud, bribery and corruption and other crimes.
-AFC updates its strategy for financial crime prevention via regular development of internal policies processes and controls, institution-specific risk assessment and staff training.
+- The Compliance department performs an independent 2nd level control function that protects the bank's license to operate by promoting and enforcing compliance with the law and driving a culture of compliance and ethical conduct in the bank; the Compliance department assists and challenges the business divisions and works with other infrastructure functions and regulators to establish and maintain a risk-based approach to the management of the bank's compliance risks in accordance with the bank's risk appetite and to help the bank detect, mitigate and prevent breaches of laws and regulations; the Compliance department performs the following principal activities: the identification, assessment, mitigation, monitoring and reporting on compliance risk; performs second level controls; the results of these assessments and controls are regularly reported to the Management Board and Supervisory Board; the Compliance department also assists the Regulatory Management team with regulatory engagement - Financial crime risks are managed by the Anti-Financial Crime (AFC) function via maintenance and development of a dedicated program; the AFC program is based on regulatory and supervisory requirements; AFC has defined roles and responsibilities and established dedicated functions for the identification and management of financial crime risks resulting from money laundering, terrorism financing, compliance with sanctions and embargoes, the facilitation of tax evasion as well as other criminal activities including fraud, bribery and corruption and other crimes; AFC updates its strategy for financial crime prevention via regular development of internal policies processes and controls, institution-specific risk assessment and staff training - The Legal department is a fully independent infrastructure function, mandated to provide legal advice to the Management Board, the Supervisory Board, corporate divisions and infrastructure functions, and to support the Management Board in setting up and guarding the bank's corporate governance framework and manage the bank's legal corporate governance framework, anti trust legal and data privacy risk.
+The Legal Department carries out its mandate through the following responsibilities:

-Operational Risk Type Frameworks (continued)
+Operational risk type frameworks (continued)